Radix Config

 - It can override common subPipeline or combine with it (if present) for a specific environment.

-- It can remove all common environment variables and the common identity (if present) with
+- It can remove the common Sub-Pipeline identity (if present) with

 {}